SleeplessChallenger/JavaLearning/README.md

     or:
     `import java.util.Date;
     import java.sql.*`
-12. Also, you can run: ` java -cp classes chapter1/Zoo.java f f` without compiling first
+12. Also, you can run: `java -cp classes chapter1/Zoo.java f f` without compiling first
+    * `javac -cp classpath -d directory classesToCompile (i.e. where to put them)`
 13. create `jar` of all files in the **current dir**.
 Yeah, you need to enter the dir
 14. full way to create byte code & run java:
     1. `javac chapter1/Learning.java`